All Episodes

 Let me ask you this.

-Um do you believe that America has the military advantage over China?
+Do you believe that America has the military advantage over China?

-In a war on Taiwan, uh no, because China can concentrate its forces where ours are spread across the world.
+In a war on Taiwan, no, because China can concentrate its forces where ours are spread across the world.

-We've got a better military um than China, but how much better?
+We've got a better military than China.

 Because it's been weakened in recent years.